OpenBB-finance/OpenBB/website/content/sdk/guides/basics/using.md

 from openbb_terminal.sdk import openbb
 ```

 For example, you are able to show Economic events by running the following command.
 Note that the results from data functions are not stored to memory unless explicitly instructed to.
-Most functions returning data are presented as a Pandas DataFrame.
+Most functions that return data are presented as a Pandas DataFrame.

 ```python
 openbb.economy.events()